BitteProtocol/near-ca/README.md

 ## Configuration

-Before using NEAR-CA, ensure you have the following environment variables set:
+Before using NEAR-CA, ensure you have the following environment variables set in your `.env` file:

 - `NEAR_ACCOUNT_ID`: Your NEAR account identifier.
 - `NEAR_ACCOUNT_PRIVATE_KEY`: Your NEAR account private key.
-- `NEAR_MULTICHAIN_CONTRACT`: The NEAR contract that handles multichain operations.
+- `MPC_CONTRACT_ID`: The NEAR contract that handles multichain operations.
+- `NETWORK`: Either `near` or `testnet`.

-Copy the `.env.example` file and place these values in `.env`
+Copy the `.env.example` file and add these values to the `.env` file.

 Steps to get your `NEAR_ACCOUNT_ID` and `NEAR_ACCOUNT_PRIVATE_KEY`:

-1. Create a mintbase wallet, super easy, here: https://wallet.mintbase.xyz/
+1. Create a mintbase wallet, super easy, here: https://wallet.bitte.ai/
 2. Your `XYZ.testnet` is your `NEAR_ACCOUNT_ID`.
 3. In mintbase, on the top right corner click on the gear (settings) icon.
 4. Go to "Security & Recovery" -> "Export Account".